 The inclusion of Will as the opposite/complementary force to Malice in From The New World always bugged me, because it had never been mentioned in any of the previous games.
 Besides, it was said too much Will is just as bad as too much Malice, yet only the result of the latter was ever shown.

 It could have always been that Will was a little more easy to keep under control than Malice.

 If Yuri did really go back in time to save Alice after the good ending of Shadow Hearts 2, what happens to the world at that timeline when he does save Alice?
 The only reason there was a second game because Alice died and Yuri was moping, ending up in Domremy where his adventure starts around because of her death.
 Does that mean he dooms the world just to save Alice?
-Does that mean he doomed Anastasia since he wasn't around to stop Rasputin (or she ends up doomed to be killed by the Communists since I believe that Kurando would at least tried to save her if that happens if they end up as a couple, but since time is reset and Yuri doesn't really have a reason to go on a journey, Anastasia and Kurando won't meet.)
+Does that mean he doomed Anastasia since he wasn't around to stop Rasputin (or she ends up doomed to be killed along with her family on that fateful day since I believe that Kurando would at least tried to save her if that happens if they end up as a couple, but since time is reset and Yuri doesn't really have a reason to go on a journey, Anastasia and Kurando won't meet.)
 Also if Karin is really supposedly his mother, than she won't able go back in time to fulfill her destiny since and wouldn't that mean Yuri was would never be born born?
 I am confused.

 Yuri apparently remembers the original timeline, so there's nothing stopping him from taking Alice along to save the world again.

 Where the hell did the Four Masks/Atman go during the gap between SH 1/2?
 Whilst you kill the latter and break the former in the good ending of SH 1, its bad ending is still canon, so canonically those things didn't happen.
 So what gives?